FACE COVERINGS IN SPECIFIC LOCATIONS ONLY:

 - Masks are required, regardless of vaccination status, in health care facilities, including UMC and SHC.

 - Those who feel sick or symptomatic should follow guidance provided on the “What If I … test positive, have symptoms, or have been exposed” web pages.

 - Students are expected to return to their legal residence (home, apartment, residence hall room) to quarantine or isolate.

-- Everyone on campus is strongly encouraged to get vaccinated to Protect Our Herd.
+- Everyone on campus is strongly encouraged to get vaccinated and boosted to Protect Our Herd.
 UA will continue to offer the vaccines at no cost through the Student Health Center and University Medical Center.

 - Proper handwashing and hygiene practices are expected.

 - Individuals are responsible for cleaning/sanitizing personal workspaces.